Seafood Labeling Laws

 Proposed Georgia labeling bill

 In February, the Georgia House of Representatives overwhelmingly passed bipartisan House Bill 117 by a vote of 165 to 7 which would require all commercial food service establishments in Georgia to clearly inform customers when imported shrimp is used, either by displaying a placard that says “Foreign Imported Shrimp” or labeling each menu item containing shrimp with “Foreign Imported.”
-The bill has since been revised in the Senate to also require restaurants to disclose whether they are serving imported beef or chicken as well as shrimp.
+Despite support, the bill did not receive a final vote in the 2025 session.

 Savannah